gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

   - `"certificate"`: If the database is configured to only accept secure connections, then the granting-service requires an SSL certificate that must be included in the user-provided service, for example, using the "certificate":"<myCertificate>" parameter.
   - `"user"/"password"`: Connection details for a database user that has grant permissions for the objects in the schema.
   - `"schema"`: The database schema that contains the objects to which access is to be granted.
   - `"type"`: The type of the grantor mechanism; valid values are `"hdi"`, `"sql"`, or `"procedure"`.
-If the type is specified, then the type is auto-sensed (see details below).
+If the type is not specified, then the type is auto-sensed (see details below).
 - Use the command `xs services` to display a list of services available in the current space; the 'grantor-service' service should be visible.

-For Clound Foundry, use the corresponding `cf` commands.
+For Cloud Foundry, use the corresponding `cf` commands.

 Note: Starting with version 3.0.0 of the HDI Deployer, the `"host"`, `"port"`, and `"certificate"` parameters are no longer required since they can be obtained from the target container binding.
 In this case, you must only specify the `"user"`, `"password"`, and `"schema"` when creating the user-provided service, e.g. `xs cups grantor-service -p '{ "user": "TARGET_USER", "password": "Grant_123", "schema": "TARGET_SCHEMA", "tags": [ "hana" ] }'`.